EmbeddedLLM/vllmWorkshop/Part1.md

 ## Step 1: Access MI300x GPU

 In this workshop, we will use the **MI300x** cloud instance from Hot Isle servers.
 Please access your GPU instance link, which has been provided by this workshop.

+Go to http://miaccess.embeddedllm.com and enter your name to get assigned for a MI300X jupyter notebook session.

-For myself, this instance has been assigned to me: [http://llmcluster.embeddedllm.com/user/1](http://llmcluster.embeddedllm.com/user/1).
+For myself, this instance has been assigned to me: [http://llmcluster.embeddedllm.com/user/80](http://llmcluster.embeddedllm.com/user/80).

 After clicking it, you will find the below snapshot: